- About Us

 Catastrophic injuries may include severe burn injuries, brain and head injuries, spinal cord injuries, amputation, organ damage and loss of eyesight.
 Sometimes these injuries result in permanent disability when the victim will never recover and faces a bleak future where they cannot work or pay for their medical expenses.
 Future surgeries may be required, as well as extensive therapeutic or rehabilitative care that can last for months, years or even a lifetime.

-An experienced injury attorney can make a difference when a person or their family seeks restitution for economic damages and damages for pain and suffering as the result of a serious auto accident.
+An experienced injury attorney in Chicago their family seeks restitution for economic damages and damages for pain and suffering as the result of a serious auto accident.
 Medical costs need to be covered as well as future costs connected with medical expenses, projected loss of future income, and the value placed on the injured victim’s pain, suffering, emotional trauma, and loss of enjoyment of life.

 Lawyers at Smith LaCien LLP believe that when a car accident results in catastrophic injury or even death, the responsible parties should be held accountable for damages.
 We are committed to fighting aggressively to secure the financial future of injured persons and their families.
 If you believe you have a case, contact us today at [email protected].com or call (312) 509-8900.